-- The erection of 475 dwellings; - The formation of three new vehicular access points to serve the development.
-One is proposed from Birmingham Road, with the two remaining accesses from Claypit Lane; - The creation of a new roundabout on the junction of Fosseway Lane and Claypit Lane; - The formation of Sustainable Urban Drainage Features including balancing ponds located to the centre and north east corner of the site; - The formation of areas of Green Infrastructure, containing Public Open Space, Children's Play Equipment, footpaths and cycleways; and - The creation of a 16.55 hectare country park to contain a community orchard and car park.
+- The erection of 475 dwellings; - The formation of two new vehicular access points to serve the development.
+One is proposed from Birmingham Road and one from Claypit Lane, towards the north western corner of the site, which includes, the creation of a new roundabout on the junction of Fosseway Lane and Claypit Lane; - The formation of Sustainable Urban Drainage Features including balancing ponds located to the centre and north east corner of the site; - The formation of areas of Green Infrastructure, containing Public Open Space, Children's Play Equipment, footpaths and cycleways; and - The creation of a 16.55 hectare country park to contain a community orchard and car park.